vultr/whmcs-vultr/docs/index.md

 2. Go on `Addons -> Vultr Module`.
 3. Click on `Snapshots`.
 4. Click the `Disabled` button to enabled the Snapshots you wish to make public (clicking the button when it says `Enabled` will re-enable the Snapshot).
-5. You’re done.
+5. You're done.

 ### ISO

-Similar to the Snapshot Feature, you can make one or more of the custom uploaded ISO’s on your account `Public` - meaning you would allow your customers to deploy new Virtual Machines from these ISOs if they choose to do so.
-All the ISOs on your account are set to `Disabled` **by default** in the module and you would need to enable them.
+Similar to the Snapshot Feature, you can make one or more of the custom uploaded ISO's on your account `Public` - meaning you would allow your customers to deploy new Virtual Machines from these ISOs if they choose to do so.
+All the ISOs on your account are set to `Disabled` **by default** in the module, and you would need to enable them.

-In order to select which Snapshots to make public for your customers, please follow the steps below:
+To select which Snapshots to make public for your customers, please follow the steps below:

 1. Login to your WHMCS Admin Panel.
 2. Go on `Addons -> Vultr Module`.
 3. Click on `ISO`.
 4. Click the `Disabled` button to enabled the ISOs you wish to make public (clicking the button when it says `Enabled` will re-enable the ISO).
-5. You’re done.
+5. You're done.

 ## Ordering Process